-Cape Breton University is currently home to more than 300 Aboriginal students and is proud to call over 500 Aboriginal students alumni.
+Cape Breton University is currently home to more than 300 Aboriginal students and is proud to call nearly 1,000 Aboriginal students alumni.
 As the Atlantic Canadian leader in Aboriginal post-secondary education, CBU has worked with Aboriginal leaders to develop the Purdy Crawford Chair.
-The Chair fosters entrepreneurship, investment, and corporate skills training to give our Aboriginal students the tools they need to shape their own futures and make exciting things HAPPEN in business and beyond.
+The Chair fosters entrepreneurship, investment, and corporate skills training to give our Aboriginal students the tools they need to shape their own futures and make exciting things happen in business and beyond.

 Named in honor of the late Purdy Crawford, who held a Master of Laws degree from Harvard Law School, an Honorary Doctorate of Laws from Cape Breton University and was a very involved member of the Shannon School of Business Advisory Board, the Purdy Crawford Chair in Aboriginal Business Studies focuses on the research of Aboriginal business models, best practices in Aboriginal economic development, case studies profiling Aboriginal businesses, as well as national and international comparative analysis.
 The purpose of the Chair is to promote interest in studying business at the post-secondary level among Canada’s Aboriginal people, as well as to encourage applied research specific to their communities.